An Introduction to Biodiversity Net Gain

 10) Be transparent.
 Communicate all aspects of a development proposal and its potential biodiversity improvements to stakeholders.

 Achieving net gain 'off-site'

 Now that BNG is part of the corpus of UK law, implemented under the Environment Act 2021, Local Planning Authorities (LPAs) will be legally bound to approve or reject planning applications based on the scheme's criteria.
 In an ideal world, developers should be creating net gain sites at the location of their development (e.g. by creating green rooftop spaces or gardens, or by planting trees around their development sites).
 However, there are some instances where this just isn't feasible.
 In order to balance the need for development and to also achieve their gain target, the government allow for 'off-site net gain'.

 Where the 10% net gain can't be made at the actual development site, the LPA may still grant planning consent if you can achieve 'off-site habitat enhancement', i.e. create a new habitat or enhance an old one, at a second location.
 The provision of this new location is not the LPA's responsibility, however, and the developer will have to source and/or pay for it themselves if they want to achieve the 10% net gain and have planning consent on their project approved.
-Using the addland.com search, you can find plenty of sites to increase the biodiversity output of.
+Using the addland.com search, you can find plenty of sites to increase the biodiversity output of, or even specific land with BNG units for sale.
 Developers can also contribute to wider local or regional offsetting projects, in tandem with Local Nature Recovery strategies.

 Biodiversity net gain credits